AusDTO/dta-website/_posts/2017-10-06-senate-inquiry-submission.md

 twitter-image: /images/blog-twitter/Senate-Inquiry-Twitter.png
 permalink: /who-we-are/corporate/senate-inquiry-submission/
 localnav: who-we-are
 searchexcerpt: The Australian Senate is holding an inquiry into the digital delivery of government services.
-In September we provided our submission.
 ---

 The Finance and Public Administration Committee is reviewing whether government agencies can deliver services that uphold privacy and security, are reliable and usable, and deliver value for money.